 The Council is actively involved in several strategic partnerships with area organizations such as Marian University, Your Life Matters Initiative, Indy Do Day and many more.
 Partnerships range from media and event sponsorship/participation to research and programming.

-Contact Mary Owens, Director of Marketing & Public Relations by email or phone at (317) 813-7080 for more information.
+Contact the Marketing & Public Relations team by email for more information.